Department of Kinesiology, Sports Management, & Physical Education

 As Christians, we recognize that every individual is wonderfully designed (Psalm 139:14), made in the image of God (Genesis 1:27), and that we are called to be good stewards of our bodies (1 Corinthians 6:19-20).
 At Northwestern, we recognize that there is a wide range of careers that allow us to lead others in practicing that stewardship.
 Prospective students who have an interest in the wellness industry but not necessarily the medical field should consider health-related careers in nutrition, fitness, or sports.

-Graduates with a degree in Kinesiology are prepared for jobs such as physical or occupational therapy, athletic training, sports management, research, and so much more.
+Graduates with a degree in Kinesiology are prepared for jobs such as physical or occupational therapy, athletic training, research, and so much more.
 Beyond equipping you with the knowledge you need to be successful in these health and fitness careers, you will learn biblical principles like ethics and Christ-like leadership – things you won’t find at a secular institution.

 Request Information